Philaenus spumarius: Distribution

 Philaenus spumarius is quite common and widespread.
 The species' original distribution was restricted to the Palearctic realm.
 They are present in most of Europe, in North Africa, in part of Russia, in Afghanistan, and in Japan.
 They have also been introduced in North America.

 This is a very eurytopic species, meaning that it can tolerate a wide range of environmental factors and exist in many different habitats (parks, meadows, gardens, etc.).
 It lives in almost all open land habitats and in open forests.
 It is absent only in very wet and very dry habitats.

 Identification

 The species reaches a body length of 5–7 mm.
 Most females are slightly larger than males.
-In these polymorphic insects, the coloration of the body is very variable (about 20 different colors are known).
+In these polymorphic insects, the coloration of the body is very variable (about 20 different color varieties are known).
 Usually, they are yellowish, brownish, or black, with brighter patches on a dark background, but also with dark markings on a lighter background.